1846 Liberian independence referendum: Background

 In 1822, the ACS began sending African-American volunteers to the Pepper Coast to establish a colony for African-Americans.
 By 1867, the ACS (and state-related chapters) had assisted in the migration of more than 13,000 African-Americans to Liberia.
 These free African-Americans and their descendants married within their community and came to identify as Americo-Liberians.
 Many were of mixed race and educated in American culture; they did not identify with the indigenous natives of the tribes they encountered.
 They intermarried largely within the colonial community, developing an ethnic group that had a cultural tradition infused with American notions of political republicanism and Protestant Christianity.
 They knew nothing of the indigenous cultures, languages or animist religion.
 Encounters with tribal Africans in the bush often developed into violent confrontations.
 The colonial settlements were raided by the Kru and Grebo from their inland chiefdoms.
 Because of feeling set apart and superior by their culture and education to the indigenous people, the Americo-Liberians developed as a small elite that held on to political power.
 It excluded the indigenous tribesmen from birthright citizenship in their own lands until 1904, in a repetition of the United States' treatment of Native Americans.

 The ACS and American-Africans mutually agreed that Liberia was its own separate entity.
 The colony needed some form of formal process to realize its statehood.
 Even before, declaring independence the ACS was helping Liberia draft a constitution.
 The first referendum for independence occurred in November 1846.
 The general population was badly split.
-The referendum relied on more information from legislature to make an adequate decision.
+The referendum relied on more information from the legislature to make an adequate decision.
 Members of both sides decided to present arguments to sway votes.

-Many Liberians, especially the rich who were affected by the continuous regression by ACS, began to seek independence.
+Many Liberians, especially the rich, who were affected by the continuous regression of the ACS, began to seek independence.
 During the mid-19th century, there were also continuous clashes between Liberian government and British merchants from Sierra Leone, with the merchants arguing that the country had no right to impose taxes.
 The elites in the colony wanted to declare sovereignty to overcome the issue, resulting in the declaration.

-British Influence
+British influence

 British influence in Western Africa continued to expand when Sierra Leone was absorbed by Britain.
-Britain looked to expand its influence into more of Western African.
+Britain looked to expand its influence into more of Western Africa.
 Colonists were pushed as their sovereignty was threatened by British traders.
-They attempted to attack their claims on their biggest source of revenues, custom duties.
+They attempted to attack their claims on their biggest source of revenue: customs duties.
 American-Africans utilized this opportunity to consolidate support and establish independence to become a full taxing authority.
 After settling differences with Britain, Liberia aided Britain in the illegal slave trade.
 Due to close relations in Western Africa, Britain was the first country to recognize Liberian independence.